pytorch/ignite/README.rst

 Ignite is a high-level library to help with training neural networks in PyTorch.

-*Note: Ignite is currently in alpha, with a first release coming soon.
+*Note: Ignite is currently in alpha, and the API is subject to change.
+A first release coming soon, where we will stabilize the API.
 Stay tuned.*

 Installation
 ============